-What is commercial auto liability insurance?
+What is commercial auto liability insurance for small businesses?

-Commercial automobile liability insurance is your company’s financial shield when business vehicles are involved in accidents that harm others or damage their property.
 Unlike personal auto insurance, commercial coverage is designed for vehicles used in business operations — whether that's a single company car or an entire fleet of delivery trucks.
+A personal auto insurance policy does not cover vehicles used for business purposes.

 What does commercial auto liability insurance cover?

 • Bodily injury liability covers the other person’s medical expenses, from emergency room visits to ongoing physical therapy.
-It also includes lost wages if they can't work because of their injuries, pain and suffering damages, and even funeral expenses in worst-case scenarios.
+It also includes lost wages if they can't work because of their injuries, pain and suffering damages and even funeral expenses in worst-case scenarios.

 • Property damage liability covers damage to property caused by your work vehicle, like repair costs to fix another person's car, buildings, utility poles, fences and other property.

-If your employee backs the company truck into someone's fence or causes an accident that sends another driver to the hospital, commercial auto liability steps in to pay for those damages up to your policy limits.
+If your employee backs the company truck into someone's fence or causes an accident that sends another driver to the hospital, commercial auto liability steps in to pay for those damages, up to your policy limits.

 What isn't covered by commercial auto liability insurance?

-Business vehicle liability insurance is often a mandatory cornerstone of any commercial auto policy, but it only applies to damage you cause to others.
+Business vehicle liability insurance is often a mandatory cornerstone of any commercial auto policy, but it only applies to injury and damage you cause to others.
 It won't help when your own vehicles are damaged.
 Full coverage adds comprehensive and collision protection for your vehicles — collision for accidents and comprehensive for theft, vandalism, fire or such things as a tree falling on your company van.

 Benefits of commercial auto liability insurance